MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-count-adjust-reclassify.md

 ## <a name="to-perform-a-physical-inventory"></a>To perform a physical inventory
 You must take a physical inventory, that is, count the actual items on hand, to check if the quantity registered is the same as the physical quantity in stock at the end of a fiscal year, if not more often.
 If there are differences, you must post them to the item accounts before you do the inventory valuation.

+> [!NOTE]
+> This procedure describes how to perform a physical inventory using a journal, the **Phys.
+Inventory Journal** page.
+You can also perform the task using documents, the **Physical Inventory Order** and **Physical Inventory Recording** pages, which provide more control and support distributing the counting to multiple employees.
+For more information, see [Count Inventory Using Documents](inventory-how-count-inventory-with-documents.md).<br /><br />
+> Note that the document-based functionality cannot be used to count items in bins, warehouse entries.

 Apart from the physical counting task, the complete process involves the following three tasks: